You have the unique opportunity to see the world through the eyes of some of our talented and perceptive students!

 This exhibit features the photography of former and current Byrne Creek students (many of them our wonderful library monitors!): Fatuma Abdile Hassan, Bana Alshayib, Joud Alshayib, Sana Alzaza, Rama Fakoure, Lava Mohamad, Slava Mohamad, Haifa Mohammad, Havi Mohammad, Ghinbar Weldehaimanot and Sabrina Zikria.

 A presentation and Q&A will be held on Friday December 7 between 5:30 – 8:00 pm and the exhibit is on display from November 12- January 4.

-“Orange Shirt Day is a legacy of the St. Joseph Mission residential school commemoration event held in Williams Lake in the spring of 2013.
-It grew out of Phyllis’s account of losing her shiny new orange shirt on her first day of school at the Mission, and it has become an opportunity to keep the discussion on all aspects of residential schools happening annually.
+Orange Shirt Day is a legacy of the St. Joseph Mission (SJM) residential school commemoration event held in Williams Lake, BC, Canada, in the spring of 2013.
+It grew out of Phyllis’ story of having her shiny new orange shirt taken away on her first day of school at the Mission, and it has become an opportunity to keep the discussion on all aspects of residential schools happening annually.

 Congratulations to Shreya Bajracharya, Raihana Jawad, Boshra Moheq, Natasha Nigh and Alexei Villareal for their winning submissions to this year’s WORDS Writing Anthology and to Nathan Belleau for the terrific cover artwork!

 You can view The Freedom of Words 2017/18 Anthology here.

 …more than being happy all the time.
 It’s about feeling good about who you are, having balance in your life, and managing life’s highs and lows.
 May 7-13 is Mental Health Week.

 (mental health & wellness resources for youth ages 12-24) and